BAFCruz/pnetlabv6/README.md

 <br>

 # Credits
-A big thank you and all credit to PNETLab and the vibrant community who helps to maintain and evolve the platform.
+All credit belong to PNETLab and the vibrant community who helps to maintain and evolve the platform.
+Big thank you.